MalkarovPark/IndustrialKit/README.md

 ### Spatial Pendant <a name="industrialkitui-spendant"></a>

 A universal UI control for programming and handling workspace and its constituent industrial equipment.
-Contents of this pendant vary depending on the specific selected object and its type – Workspace, Robot or Tool.
+Contents of this pendant vary depending on the specific selected object and its type – `Workspace`, `Robot` or `Tool`.
 Content of this control is blank if no suitable object is selected.

 The spatial pendant allows you to set the sequence of program elements and control their performing.